 The University of North Texas System ("UNT System") Information Security Handbook establishes the information security program framework for the System Administration and Institutions.
+The UNT System Information Security Handbook contains procedures and standards that support adherence to UNT System Information Security Regulation 6.100.
 The UNT System is committed to establishing an information security program designed to protect the confidentiality, integrity, and availability of information and information resources.
 Implementation of an information security program supports business continuity, management of risk, enables compliance, and maximizes the ability of the System Administration and Institutions to meet their goals and objectives.
 The Information Security Handbook shall comply with federal and state laws related to information and information resources security, including, but not limited to the Texas Administrative Code ("TAC") Title 1 §§ 202 and 203 and the information security framework established in International Standards Organization ("ISO") 27001 and 27002.